History and Legends of a Galaxy Far, Far Away

 —Henry David Thoreau

 “In what order do I read these stories?” has to be one of the most frequently asked chronology-related questions.
 I decided long ago that it was time someone addressed this in earnest.
 Other timelines (much more impressive in scope) focus on relaying the franchise in toto, breaking down stories into their constituent chapters, some even going so far as to include page numbers and paragraph references for precision and historical accuracy.
 Yet very few are designed to answer this one basic question quickly and simply.
 Moreover, the complexity of these approaches can make the timeline bloated, unwieldy, and difficult to use.
 Therefore, my purpose in constructing this chronology has been quite different.
 Initially fashioned after the primitive timelines that most of us began with (themselves a framework for the abbreviated official timelines available now in the novels and on the publishers’ websites), I have attempted a much broader, back-to-basics approach that incorporates both simplicity and sophistication.
 The project now known as The Star Wars Chronological Companion has gone through many iterations, but until recently, failed (in my opinion) to address the fundamental needs of the fan.
 I have studied everything from gospel harmonies to world history chronologies to come up with a system that seemed to answer most of the necessary requirements for readability and understandability.
 History, archeology, and paleontology have taught me how to be flexible when it comes to dating and understanding of eras and years.
-(I don’t believe that truth is relative or that the actual events of history are subjective, but I do know that understanding of past events vary greatly, and thus color our interpretations.
+(NOTE: I don’t believe that truth is relative or that the actual events of history are subjective, but I do know that understanding of past events vary greatly, and thus color our interpretations.
 But that’s another subject altogether, and is relevant only insofar as to say that while time is the medium in which this project exists, it is also a fluid enough medium in the fictive world to allow for a number of seemingly irreconcilable differences to coexist.)

 What is included in this chronology?

 Anything that forms a narrative that could be considered fiction rather than commentary.
-I do not include the summaries and supplemental historical and reference information found in Essential Guides, etc., but I do include anything that could be considered flash fiction.
-Generally these are commentaries or asides unto themselves, but done in such a way that they read like scenes.
+Generally, I do not include the summaries and supplemental historical and reference information found in Essential Guides, etc., but I do include anything that could be considered flash fiction.
+Often these are commentaries or asides unto themselves, but done in such a way that they read like scenes.
 Since they are technically vignettes and not short stories, they are labeled as such, but you can assume that if it is included it is because they would be part of the fictional universe shared by the films, comics, novels, etc. These vignettes may expand somewhat as I do more research into RPG material, etc., but I have chosen to err on the side of caution, as this Companion is primarily designed to keep the comics, novels, and other fiction narratives in order, and does not rely upon the mutability of games or the interpretive nature of reference material to shape the narrative except inasmuch as they can help narrow down placement for stories whose internal evidence is vague or problematic.

 Concurrent tales